 But whoever confesses and forsakes them will have mercy.”

-Confession is not an absolute but an offer to bless those who are out of orbit with the Lord.
+Confession is not an absolute but an offer to bless those out of orbit with the Lord.